dotnet/EntityFramework.Docs/CONTRIBUTING.md

 * Download and unzip *docfx.zip* from [DocFX releases](https://github.com/dotnet/docfx/releases).
 * Add DocFX to your PATH.
-* In a command line window, navigate to the cloned repository (which contains the *docfx.json* file) and run the following command:
+* In a command-line window, navigate to the cloned repository (which contains the *docfx.json* file) and run the following command:

    ``` console
    docfx -t default --serve